Available courses

 by Children in Scotland -

-In addition to the free eLearning courses here, we also offer live open sessions online and in-person.
-Learn more about our open learning programme here.
+In addition to the free eLearning courses here, we also offer a wide arrange of live courses: see the full programme here.

 Need to update your Child Protection training?
 We offer online courses on that.
 See our upcoming dates here.